Stargazing At the Park

 LONG TERM AND OVERNIGHT STARGAZING: (Check your lunar calendars!!
 If the moon is out..the stars are not!....we recommend you plan to visit during the dark-of -the-moon periods of the month)

-NO DOGS ARE PERMITTED ON THE ASTRONOMY OBSERVATION FIELD WHEN ASTRONOMY ACTIVITIES ARE ON-GOING.
+NO PETS ARE PERMITTED ON THE ASTRONOMY OBSERVATION FIELD AT NIGHT OR WHEN ASTRONOMY EQUIPMENT IS PRESENT.
 Dogs are also not permitted overnight at the campground.
 Pet camping is available at Lyman Run State Park.
 We also DISCOURAGE dogs at the public programs.
 Please leave your animals at home.

-YOU MUST PAY A FEE TO BE ON THE ASTRONOMY OBSERVATION FIELD! - $13.00 per night or purchase the annual Galaxy Pass at $60.00.
+YOU MUST PAY A FEE TO BE ON THE ASTRONOMY OBSERVATION FIELD! - $15.00 per night or purchase the annual Galaxy Pass at $65.00.
+These are 2014 prices.

 Astronomers wishing to use the Astronomy Observation Field are required to register and pay a user fee.
 Please see the park bulletin board for fee schedule and to acquire a fee payment envelope.
 Payment should be deposited in the green metal fee tube located in front of the restrooms.